maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 as the Bitcoin protocol holds.
 Of course, an attacker who controls your networked machine can also move your coin out of a Coinbase to an account of his choosing, but assuming you can transfer your coin to a WarpWallet before him, you are in the clear.
 If you lose the race, we of course can't help, welcome to the brotherhood of the burgled.
+Similarly, if the attacker controls all code running on all of your machines, you might not be able to run the real version of WarpWallet and instead might have trojaned version that only outputs keys that the attacker knows.
+We don't have a great answer to this attack other than to check your version of WarpWallet against other machines, either by cryptographic hash, or by checking known input/output pairs.

 The next attack to consider is a break of WarpWallet's cryptography.
 WarpWallet works as follows: